-In 1982, in order to preserve the local traditional songs and musical instruments, a yearly festival was set up.
-This, to takes place in a different town or village of Las Alpujarras during the first 2 weeks of each August.
+In 1982, in order to preserve the local traditional songs and musical instruments, a yearly festival was set up, the Festival de Música Tradicional.
+This festival, whose programme changes on an annual basis, takes place in a different town or village each year, during the first fortnight of August.

 Made in Alpujarras - Hecho en la Alpujarra

 Another popular event which is growing each year is the local trade and artisan fair Hecho en La Alpujarra, held in Orgiva during Holy Week.

 This is an arts, craft and food trade fair and farmers’ market, initiated by the Town Hall in collaboration with the Office of Tourism.

 Itand aims at the promotion of Alpujarran products and crafts, from cheese and hams to rugs and ceramics.